 - a.
 The battery charger is protected from a battery short circuit by 15 Amp ATM blade type fuses located in the charger leads near the battery terminals. - b.
 Frame grounding wire is protected by a 7.5 Amp ATM blade type fuse located in the black wire near the top battery negative terminal. - c.
-Hydraulic power unit motor is protected by a 200 Amp ANL type fuse located inside the door mounted to a fuse block (see Figure 11, Item A). - d.
+Hydraulic power unit motor is protected by a 200 Amp ANL type fuse located inside the door mounted to a fuse block (see Figure 13, Item A). - d.
 Down stop limit switch signal to control box is protected by a 3 Amp ATM blade type fuse.
-The fuse is installed in the furthest right slot of the fuse block located on the back side of the door (see Figure 11, Item B). - e.
-The control box is protected by a 7.5 Amp ATM blade type fuse.
-The fuse is installed in the second slot from the right of the fuse block located on the back side of the door (See Figure 11, Item C). - f.
-The down stop assembly circuit is protected by a 7.5 Amp ATM blade type fuse.
-The fuse is installed in the third slot from the right of the fuse block located on the back side of the door (See Figure 11, Item D). - g.
-The control box battery monitoring circuit is protected by a 3 Amp ATM blade type fuse.
-The fuse is installed in the furthest left slot of the fuse block located on the back side of the door (See Figure 11, Item E).
+The fuse is installed in the furthest right slot of the fuse block located on the back side of the door (see Figure 13, Item B). - e.
+Control box is protected by a 7.5 Amp ATM blade type fuse.
+The fuse is installed in the second slot from the right of the fuse block located on the back side of the door (See Figure 13, Item C). - f.
+Down stop assembly circuit is protected by a 7.5 Amp ATM blade type fuse.
+The fuse is installed in the third slot from the right of the fuse block located on the back side of the door (See Figure 13, Item D). - g.
+Control box screen charging circuit is protected by a 3 Amp ATM blade type fuse.
+The fuse is installed in the furthest left slot of the fuse block located on the back side of the door (See Figure 13, Item E).